KwatME/Medicine.md/Organ System/Lymphatic System/Blood/_problem/Congenital Erythrocytosis.md

 # "

-Increase in O₂ affinity demands more RBC.
+Increase in O2 affinity demands more red blood cell.

 # /